Universal-Team/db/docs/_ds/nds-bootstrap.md

   </ul>

-  <h3 dir="auto">Known bug</h3>
+  <h3 dir="auto">Known bugs</h3>

   <ul dir="auto">

-  <li>Music playing from a music pack will have slight pauses.
+  <li>Music playing from a music pack will have slight lags.
 Depending on what''s
-  happening, the pause may be longer.</li>
+  happening, the lag may be longer.</li>

+  <li>Music playing from a music pack will not pause when the game is paused.</li>

   </ul>'
 updated: '2022-09-16T03:33:10Z'